TabStruct: Measuring Structural Fidelity of Tabular Data: Methods

 \looseness-1 \textbf{Motivation.} We begin by quantifying structural fidelity under the assumption that the ground-truth SCM is available.
 Following established benchmarks in causal discovery and inference~\citep{spirtes2001causation, kaddour2022causal, tu2024causality}, we evaluate structural fidelity at the level of the Markov equivalence class.
 At this level, causal structures are represented as completed partially directed acyclic graphs (CPDAGs).
 The SCMs of $\mathcal{D}_{\text{ref}}$ and $\mathcal{D}_{\text{syn}}$ are equivalent if they entail the same set of conditional independence (CI) statements (see~\Cref{fig:motivation}(\circled{2}~\&~\circled{3}) for an illustration).
-This implies that both SCMs serve as minimal I-MAPs~\cite{agrawal2018minimal} of the joint distribution factorisation $p(\mathcal{X}) = \prod_{j=1}^{D+1} p(\vx_{j} \mid \text{pa} \left( \vx_{j} \right) )$, and no causal directions can be further removed.
-Therefore, the CPDAG-level evaluation provides a lens to interpret the fidelity of the tabular data.
-Further discussion on the rationale for CPDAG-level evaluation is provided in~\Cref{appendix:rationales}.

-\textbf{CI scores at various granularities.} Following prior work~\cite{spirtes2001causation,tu2024causality}, the full set of CI statements implied by the ground-truth SCM on $\mathcal{D}_{\text{ref}}$ is defined as
+\textbf{CI scores at various granularities.} Following prior work~\citep{spirtes2001causation,tu2024causality}, the full set of CI statements implied by the ground-truth SCM on $\mathcal{D}_{\text{ref}}$ is defined as